-Ever since we first heard about the troglodyte village of Chinamada in the Anaga region on Tenerife we desperately wanted to see what the interior of the cave houses looked like.
+Ever since we first heard about the troglodyte village of Chinamada in the Anaga region we desperately wanted to see what the interior of a cave house on Tenerife looked like.
 But how do you go about getting to see the inside of someone’s cave house, simply roll up and ask: “Hola amigo, can we have a nosey inside your house?”

 The answer, when it eventually came, proved even more simple than that.